tap349/hayase/README.md

 # => "fallback value"
 ```

-using `Hayase.Types.Result` - as a rule it's not necessary to wrap input value
+Using `Hayase.Types.Result` - as a rule it's not necessary to wrap input value
 with `Hayase.Types.Result.wrap/1` since in most cases it's already provided as
 a `Result` value (so called tagged tuple):